Acupuncture for Ulcerative Colitis

 What is ulcerative colitis?

 Ulcerative colitis is a chronic inflammatory bowel disease that affects the lining of the large intestine (colon) and rectum.
 The inflammation usually begins in the rectal area and lower part of the colon, and may spread to the entire large intestine over time.
 Its onset is usually gradual.
 Usually, an attack begins with an increased urgency to defecate, mild lower abdominal cramps, and the appearance of blood and pus in the stools.
-The severity of the condition may vary.
+The severity of the condition varies between individuals.

 People who have ulcerative colitis have an increased risk of developing bowel cancer, especially if the condition is severe or extensive.
 Acupuncture for colitis conditions may prove very beneficial for this ailment.

-It is believed that ulcerative colitis is not directly caused by emotional distress or sensitivity to certain foods or food products, though these factors may trigger symptoms in some people.
+It is believed that ulcerative colitis is not directly caused by emotional distress or sensitivity to certain foods or food products, though these factors may trigger symptoms in some individuals.

-The inflammation makes the colon empty frequently, causing diarrhoea.
+Inflammation can result in the colon being more empty more often, causing diarrhoea.
 Tiny open ulcers formed on the surface of the lining of the colon may cause blood in stool.
 The inflamed lining also produces a larger than normal amount of intestinal mucus which sometimes contain pus.

 The symptoms of ulcerative colitis can vary depending on how much of the colon is affected and the level of inflammation.